alcasinoroyale/alcasinoroyale.github.io/_posts/2017-07-30-learning_the_basics_of_submitting_github.markdown

 After you've switched into the directory for your new project, the first part is figuring out the motions of branches.
 Each project will give you the ability to use branches at your own leisure, but the initial one is the master.
 Anything that is in the master can be ambulatory so if you're working on a new feature for your project, it's imperative that you create a new branch.
 Creating branches will allow you to experiment and commit changes to GitHub that won't affect the master.
 This way you can save all of your code before you decide to publish it as the final product.

 In order to create a new branch, you will want to use your terminal again.
 Currently, it will showcase that you're on the master branch, which you'll come back to later.
-So if I decided to name the branch "stranger things" I would type "git checkout -b stranger_things" into my terminal.
+If I decided to name the new branch "stranger things" I would type "git checkout -b stranger_things" into my terminal.

 Similar to the directory, it will switch into the new addition to the project.
 Now, you'll have the ability to edit all of your files on the stranger_things branch.